 The research phase produced a lot of material and ideas, but without a clear goal it was difficult to put it together.

 I always draw a lot of inspiration from my dreams.
 So far in the process of making the solo, I had not considered using dreams.
-After some time spent on thinking, I got this idea that dream reality would be a fitting scenery for my character, because fears and anxieties often appear in dreams while we process them.
+I figured that dream reality would be a fitting scenery for my character, because fears and anxieties often appear in dreams while we process them.
 I was also seriously drawn to the absurd way dreams portray every-day issues so I found myself coming back on and on to this concept.
 After a while, I realized that inadvertently my imagination had found its focus.

 Slowly, a clearer image of my entity appeared.
 Who was it, how did it move and with what quality informed the use of space and dynamics, and the type of a relationship I would try to build with the audience.
 With those answers, the first concrete idea for structure of the solo appeared.